Canon 300D vs Nikon D90

 |Nikon D300S« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Nikon D300S|

 |Nikon D5000« »||Y||mono||mono||-||-||mini||2.0||-||-||-||Nikon D5000|

 Both the 300D and the D90 have been discontinued, but can regularly be found used on eBay.
 The 300D was replaced by the Canon 350D, while the D90 was followed by the Nikon D7000.

 Review summary: Canon 300D vs Nikon D90

-Arguments in favor of the Canon EOS 300D:
+Reasons to prefer the Canon EOS 300D:

 - More affordable: Was introduced into a lower priced category (31 percent cheaper at launch).

 - More heavily discounted: Has been available for much longer (launched in August 2003).